stanagedepth/stanagedepth/README.md

 ## Usage

-In principle it should be possible to install this as a package by first installing the devtools package and then running devtools::install_github('https://github.com/stanagedepth/stanagedepth').
-This can be a very slow process (because of the need to recompile the stan files), and sometimes somewhat unreliable.
+In principle it is possible to install this as a package by first installing the devtools package and then running devtools::install_github('https://github.com/stanagedepth/stanagedepth').
+This can be a very slow process (because of the need to recompile the stan files).
+It works relatively reliably in a posit.cloud R session.
 However if it works you will end up with an installed R library called stanagedepth with documented functions:

  - sample_data() will return a dataframe containing the sample data used in my "usage" chapter.
  - run_model() takes a data frame and a string specifying the model to be run: one of sequential_simple, uniform_simple, bacon_simple, sequential_full, uniform_full or (not working directly) bacon_full.
+ - plot.agedepthstan() will plot age depth models.
+Just using plot() should work, but has issues - I think the generic function is wrongly being called.
+ - predict() does work

+Help for all of these can be accessed in the usual way using ?agedepthstan::run_model or ?run_model if the library has been loaded using library(agedepthstan).

 Alternatively, it should be possible to install the stan and R files separately.
 It would be necessary to replace the references to the stanmodels object with a call to rstan::stan_model to compile and load the models.